-Learning and Assessment: Program delivery will combine both class-based tasks and practical components in a real gym environment at the school.
+Program delivery will combine both class-based tasks and practical components in a real gym environment at the school.
 This involves the delivery of a range of fitness programs to clients within the school community.

-A range of teaching strategies will be used to deliver the competencies.
+A range of teaching/learning strategies will be used to deliver the competencies.
+These include:

+- Practical tasks

+- Hands-on activities involving participants/clients

+- Group work

-These include: Practical tasks, hands-on activities involving participants/clients, group work, practical experience within the school sporting programs and fitness facility and log book of practical experience.
+- Practical experience within the school sporting programs and fitness facility

+- Logbook of practical experience

 Evidence contributing towards competency will be collected throughout the course.
 This process allows a student's competency to be assessed in a holistic approach that integrates a range of competencies.